Ask a COVID-19 Question

 - Is a negative COVD-19 test (PCR and/or serology) required for entry?
 Yes

-- Travelers must provide the results of a RT-PCR (Reverse transcription polymerase chain reaction) COVID test or rapid antigen test taken within the last three (3) days prior to arrival in Ecuador or present a vaccination card showing the traveler received a complete series of the COVID vaccine.
+- Travelers must provide the results of a RT-PCR (Reverse transcription polymerase chain reaction) COVID-19 test or rapid antigen test taken within three (3) days prior to arrival in Ecuador or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-- Regardless of whether a negative COVID test is provided, passengers that present symptoms of COVID-19 will be evaluated by Ministry of Health personnel.
-Rapid antigen testing may also be conducted.
+- Ecuador Ministry of Health personnel will evaluate any traveler who presents symptoms of COVID-19, and may conduct rapid antigen testing.
 If the rapid antigen test is positive, the traveler must isolate for ten (10) days.
-The isolation may take place at a private residence or hotel of the traveler’s choosing.
+The isolation may take place at a private residency or hotel of the traveler’s choosing.
 If the rapid antigen test is negative, no isolation is required.

 - Are there restrictions on intercity or interstate travel?
 No